 Christopher Columbus (1451-1506) - Italian navigator and explorer often credited with 'discovering' the Americas.
 It is not clear how he died, but symptoms included arthritic pain, mental confusion, and instability, gout, and inflammation of the eyes, consistent with undiagnosed and untreated symptoms of this disease.

 There were also many creative artists who contributed to society through art, literature, music, and philosophy:

 Ludwig van Beethoven (1770-1827) - German composer and most famous pianist, who was also known to associate with prostitutes, is another hotly debated case, the great imitator may have been the cause of his deafness and eventual death.

 Robert Schumann (1810-1856) - German composer and poet of the Romantic era was an artistic child who composed music, poetry, sang, and played several instruments (flute, cello, and piano).
 He married in 1840, several years after being treated for syphilis, and died in a mental asylum after a suicide attempt and bipolar symptoms that may have been caused by mercury poisoning.

 Leo Tolstoy (1828-1910) - regarded as one of the greatest writers of all time,

-he received multiple nominations for the Nobel Prize in Literature and for the Nobel Peace prize.
-Works include War and Peace (1869), Anna Karenina (1877) and The Death of Ivan Ilyich.
+received multiple nominations for the Nobel Prize in Literature and for the Nobel Peace Prize.
+Works include War and Peace (1869), Anna Karenina (1877), and The Death of Ivan Ilyich.
 He was treated with arsenic and presumably cured.